dotnet/csharpstandard/standard/classes.md

 ##### 15.6.2.3.2 Input parameters

 A parameter declared with an `in` modifier is a input parameter.
-The argument corresponding to an `in` parameter is either a variable existing at the point of the method invocation, or one created by the implementation ([§12.6.2.3](expressions.md#12623-run-time-evaluation-of-argument-lists)) in the method invocation.
+The argument corresponding to an input parameter is either a variable existing at the point of the method invocation, or one created by the implementation ([§12.6.2.3](expressions.md#12623-run-time-evaluation-of-argument-lists)) in the method invocation.
 A variable shall be definitely assigned before it can be passed as an argument for an input parameter.
 Within a method, an input parameter is always considered definitely assigned.

 It is a compile-time error to modify the value of an input parameter.